For most women, buying lingerie is an important affair. You not only look at the design but also support and quality. Well, and purpose, of course.

 Scroll the gallery to see some of Perk by Kate’s bralettes.

-Market research company Euromonitor found that the value of the underwear market in Singapore has risen from $245.5 million in 2011 to $287.2 million last year – a 17 per cent increase.
+As of statistics found in 2017 by Market research company Euromonitor, the value of the underwear market in Singapore has risen from $245.5 million in 2011 to $287.2 million in 2017–a 17 per cent increase.

 I’m In sells a wide range of underwear, including bras, bralettes and panties.

 Scroll the gallery to see some of I’m In’s bralettes.

 Singapore Polytechnic marketing and retail lecturer Lucas Tok said that while lingerie might be a difficult product to sell online, an e-commerce store has its advantages, such as privacy.

 He explained: “Consumers may sometimes feel insecure while browsing (for lingerie) in a brick and mortar store (but) an e-commerce setting allows consumers to browse freely without the perceived judgment they receive from onlookers and bystanders–sometimes even from shop assistants.”